iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Chatbot simple response result]()

 ## Webhook
 Make sure you have all prerequisites set up before starting with this assignment.
-So before starting, you should have already succesfully deployed the "hello world" app to the SCP Cloud Foundry environment.
+So before starting, you should have already succesfully deployed the "hello world" app from the prerequisites tutorial to the SCP Cloud Foundry environment.
 The prerequisites tutorial can be found [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/772b45ce6c46492b908d4c985add932a.html).

 #### Step 1: Create a folder
 Create a new folder for your webhook application